slcs-jsc/jurassic/projects/examples/README.md

 path, more oblique rays generally give greater weight to the lower, denser atmosphere.
 The kernel is a sensitivity diagnostic, not an independent validation result.

-The scripts overwrite their generated TAB and PNG outputs in place.
-Run `make check` from `src/` for the regression suite.